Disneyland On A Budget: 9 Tips To Save You Money

 9. Avoid Eating in the Disney Parks

-And for our top money saving tip for saving money while in the parks, avoid eating inside Disneyland!
+And for our top money-saving tip, avoid eating inside Disneyland!
 The one place you can easily spend the most money at Disneyland is on FOOD!
-Every time we go to Disneyland, I am astounded afterwards at how much money we spent on food if I don’t budget ahead.
+Every time we go to Disneyland, I am astounded afterward at how much money we spend on food if I don't budget ahead.

 If you can, try these tips to help cut down on food costs inside the park: